ppatrzyk/wiki-events/README.md

 # wiki-events

 System that consumes data from [Wikipedia EventStreams](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) service and exposes analytics dashboard with insights about activity on different wikipedia instances.
+See:

-See [Architecture](#architecture) section for tech details and [Deployment](deploy.md) for instructions on running the code.
+- [Architecture](#architecture) section for tech details,
+- [Deployment](deploy.md) for instructions on running the code,
+- [Screenshot](screenshot.md) for overview of ready dashboard.

 Project submitted for [Data Engineering Zoomcamp 2024](https://github.com/DataTalksClub/data-engineering-zoomcamp).